 Open Loop tokens are typically paired with an Account-Based back-office system to calculate the correct fare for a rider based on the travel patterns captured by the token’s use within the transit network.

-Moving beyond contactless EMV and smartphone devices, an ‘Open Loop’ system can also support the ability for passengers to use other ‘tokens’ such as a library, student or national identity card to travel.
+Moving beyond contactless EMV and smartphone devices, an Account Based Ticketing system can also support the ability for passengers to use other ‘tokens’ to travel such as a library, student or national identity card, mobile barcode or smartcard.